People

 Sarah Cohen, PI

-Sarah is the Principal Investigator of the Cohen Lab.
-Her work centers on studying how lipids move within and between cells.
+Sarah Cohen is the Principal Investigator of the Cohen Lab.
+Her work centers on studying organelle dynamics, focusing on the role of organelle membrane contact sites in development and neurodegenerative disease.
 Sarah earned her PhD from the University of British Columbia in 2011, where she studied how viruses get into the nucleus of their host cells.
-She then performed her postdoctoral work on lipid droplet dynamics with Jennifer Lippincott-Schwartz at the National Institutes of Health.
-She joined UNC as faculty in 2017.
+She then performed her postdoctoral work on lipid droplet dynamics with Jennifer Lippincott-Schwartz at the National Institutes of Health before joining UNC as faculty in 2017.
+Sarah is a 2024 Paul Allen Distinguished Investigator.

 Contact: sarahcoh[at]med.unc.edu